Mahdi-Niazi/Afghanistan-National-Football-Team/README.md

-# 📖 [Portfolio Mobile Version] <a name="about-project">
+# 📖 [Afghanistan FootbalL National Team Website] <a name="about-project">
-  This is a portfolio website that we share our career growth. this project talk about my career, experience and education.
+  This website introduce the best players of the national team and it provide the programs inside the club and it also provide you to join the club if you interested.

+  Also it provides the upcoming events.
 </a>

-**[Portfolio Project]** is This mobile version portfolio I have written some basic information about me.
+**[AFNT]** This website can you get to know top players of Afghanistan National Team.

 ## 🛠 Built With <a name="built-with">
 **VS Code**

 </a>

 ### Tech Stack <a name="tech-stack"></a>